 - If you’re safe to do so confront your harasser with strong body language

-- Use statements not questions leave me alone vs. will you leave me alone?
+- Use statements, not questions (For example, leave me alone vs. will you leave me alone?)

 - Identify the perpetrator “Man in the yellow shirt stop touching me”